isaac-campbell-smith/Pokestars/README.md

    --dbname= < DBNAME >
 </code>
 <br><br>
-& dump the csvs into tables as desired.
+AND dump the csvs into tables as desired.
 Check out the make_db.sql file in the src folder for that syntax.
 I personally couldn't be bothered with actually importing that file into my instance and running it as a command.
 Once you're in the database from the psql shell you can just copy-paste everything in.
 Shout out to Matthew Layne for a very clear tutorial regarding this part: https://dataschool.com/learn-sql/importing-data-from-csv-in-postgresql/

 ### Step 6: You Did It